milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 This way we are retrieving parameter named _id_ from our route and setting its value to the local variable.

-If there is a chance that parameter will change while we have the same component loaded and we what to store the latest value in our id variable, we need to subscribe to the params observable:
+If there is a chance that parameter will change while we have the same component loaded and we want to store the latest value in our id variable, we need to subscribe to the params observable:

  ```ts
 // ActivatedRoute need to be imported from @angular/router